labcoder/svi/README.md

 #svi - a stream editor

 ##What is svi
-It modifies text, similar to <em>sed</em> on UNIX machines.<br>
-input according to a list of edit commands that are given in a file specified as the command line argument.
+It modifies input according to a list of edit commands that are given in a file specified as the command line argument.
 The edited standard input is output to standard output.
 Each line of input, and output after editing, will be maximally 256 characters long.
+<em>Similar to the `sed` command found on UNIX machines</em>

 ##Commands
 Each edit command consists of an optional line range specification, an edit operation specifier, and data required by the edit operation.